 Register a participant as a team member.
-(Team affiliation to be established at the local/state/provincial level).
+(Team affiliation to be established at the local and state level).
 Affiliation will be detailed where appropriate on required YHEC registration forms (ex. - Participant Name: John Preston - Junior Division - Affiliated Team: Seneca Valley Ramrods).
-To employ this option, a state/province must send complete five member teams per division to the International YHEC.
+To employ this option, a state must send complete five member teams per division to the Regional YHEC.
 Scores from registered team members will be compiled resulting in "team aggregate scores."